Frequently Asked Questions

 Q. How do I reach Human Resources if I have a COVID question or need to follow up?

 All COVID communications for Human Resources should be directed to Walter McGee at email@example.com or (908) 737-3316.

 Q. When do Kean employees go back to work on campus?

-Q. Will there be staggered work hours?
+Q. What is the cohort work schedule?
+Will there be staggered work hours?